ailling/django-bulkmodel/docs/source/index.rst

 Django Bulkmodel
 =====================================

 This projects adds a number of features missing from Django's ORM.
-It enables heterogenous updates, concurrent writes, retrieving records after bulk-creating them, and offline connection management to name a few features it provides.
+It enables heterogeneous updates, concurrent writes, retrieving records after bulk-creating them, and offline connection management to name a few features it provides.